Security Principles and Compliance Specifics Governing tiCrypt

 If zero-day exploits, which are undisclosed vulnerabilities that could be exploited, are found for any of the servers, data on that server can be stolen.
 If such exploits are found for the authentication server, data on all servers can be stolen.
 While audit logs help identify what was compromised, they do nothing to prevent the attack.
 If the security is based on foolproof authentication alone, this becomes very problematic.
 If the data on the server is valued at upwards of $10 million (as it often is when medical data is stored on the server), such high-end attacks are probable.

 Solution: tiCrypt thwarts all backend attacks using end-to-end encryption, even if attackers controlled the servers for months.
-This is due to the fact that the decryption keys are not available on the server; the server is never involved in either encryption or decryption of data.
+This is because the decryption keys are not available on the server; the server is never involved in either encryption or decryption of data.
 At worst, a breach of the server makes the system unavailable but not insecure.

-Compliance within tiCrypt : tiCrypt was built to meet the needs of organizations with sensitive data. tiCrypt adheres to HIPAA, FISMA, NIST 800-71, and FIPS compliance requirements where appropriate.
-It is FIPS 140-2 certified in the Mozilla browser with FIPS mode enabled in settings. tiCrypt utilizes guidelines for NIST 800-71 for access control, identification and authentication, and audit and accountability.
+Compliance within tiCrypt: tiCrypt was built to meet the needs of organizations with sensitive data. tiCrypt adheres to HIPAA, FISMA, NIST 800-71, and FIPS compliance requirements where appropriate.
+It is FIPS 140-2 certified in the Mozilla browser with FIPS mode enabled in settings. tiCrypt utilizes NIST 800-71 guidelines for access control, identification and authentication, and audit and accountability.
 The system has been certified by the University of Florida.
-For more information on Compliance or to request to view the System Security Plan (SSP), please contact info@terainsights.com.
+For more compliance information or to request to view the System Security Plan (SSP), please contact info@terainsights.com.

-Secure Log Authentication: While it is crucial to protect files against rogue employees and outside attacks, providing an audit trail of who accessed what information is essential.
+Secure Log Authentication: While protecting files against rogue employees and outside attacks is crucial, providing an audit trail of who accessed what information is essential.
 While most regulatory agencies mandate basic audits, tiCrypt goes beyond this minimum requirement and offers detailed, secure audits combined with forensic tools to analyze the logs.

 Securing the Log: Using secure hashing (SHA-256), log entries are chained much like Bitcoin transactions.
-Knowledge of the hashes ensures that the history cannot be changed or forged by admins or hackers.
+Knowledge of the hashes ensures that admins or hackers cannot change or forge the history.
 Should anybody change the log entries, the hashing of the modified block will have a conflicting hash, making the change detectable upon running a log audit.

 Events Audited: More than thirty events are monitored in the Audit Logs, giving the System Admin a full profile of events: